Today's Articles

 William D. Robeson

 *William Robeson was born on this date in 1844.
-He was a minister, and abolitionist.
+He was a minister and abolitionist.

-He became the pastor of Witherspoon Street Presbyterian Church in Princeton, New Jersey from 1879 to 1901.
+He became the pastor of Witherspoon Street Presbyterian Church in Princeton, New Jersey, from 1879 to 1901.
 Robeson was ousted as minister by his church after 20 years of service.
-He was said to have aligned himself "on the wrong side of a church fight," having refused to bow to pressure from the "white residents of Princeton" that he ceases to "speak out against social injustice."
+He was said to have aligned himself "on the wrong side of a church fight," having refused to bow to pressure from the "white residents of Princeton" that he ceased to "speak out against social injustice."
 Upon his dismissal, Reverend William Drew Robeson bypassed any need "to recriminate and rebuke ...
 As I review the past," he said, "and think upon many scenes, my heart is filled with love."
 In closing his last address to his Princeton congregation, he implored them, "Do not be discouraged, do not think your past work is in vain."

 To Become a Social/Community Service Manager